 Ariel and Prince Eric meet in front of Prince Eric’s Castle in New Fantasyland.
 Like Belle, they hold long lines early into the party.
 But this area tends to die down after the fireworks.

 Donald Duck and Scrooge

-Anyway, Donald Duck and Scrooge McDuck meet in the circus tent behind Dumbo, the Flying Elephant.
-Specifically, they are set up in the back of the play-while-you-wait area.
+Donald Duck and Scrooge McDuck meet in the circus tent behind Dumbo, the Flying Elephant.
+They have a meet-and-greet toward the back of the play-while-you-wait area.

 Minnie Mouse and Daisy Duck